gaphor/gaphas/README.rst

 How it Works
 ============

-The Canvas class (from canvas.py) acts as a container for Item's (from item.py).
+The ItemContainer class (from itemcontainer.py) acts as a container for Item's (from item.py).
 The item's parent/child relationships are maintained here (not in the Item!).

 An Item can have a set of Handle's (from connector.py) which can be used to manipulate the item (although this is not necessary).
 Each item has it's own coordinate system (a (0, 0) point).
-Item.matrix is the transformation relative to the parent item of the Item, as defined in the Canvas.
+Item.matrix is the transformation relative to the parent item of the Item, as defined in the ItemContainer.
 Handles can connect to Ports.
 A Port is a location (line or point) where a handle is allowed to connect on another item.
 The process of connecting depends on the case at hand, but most often involves the creation of some sort of constraint between the Handle and the item it's connecting to (see doc/ports.txt).

-The Canvas also contains a constraint Solver (from solver.py) that can be used to solve mathematical dependencies between items (such as Handles that should be aligned).
+The ItemContainer also contains a constraint Solver (from solver.py) that can be used to solve mathematical dependencies between items (such as Handles that should be aligned).
 The constraint solver is also a handy tool to keep constraint in the item true (e.g. make sure a box maintains it's rectangular shape).